DeepPSP/bib_lookup/README.md

       pages = {84--90}
 }
 ```
-This result should be adjusted to
+This result (the title) should be adjusted to
 ```latex
 @article{Krizhevsky_2017,
      author = {Alex Krizhevsky and Ilya Sutskever and Geoffrey E. Hinton},